-Data apps is a bit of a broad topic.
-There are a ton of ways to manage, save, store, and otherwise deal with your data.
-Luckily, it’s not difficult to find a good app to do those various things.
 Since there are so many categories, we focused mainly on storing and monitoring your data.
 We have a dedicated list for data saver apps and we recommend that list if you need to manage and save your wireless data.
-We’ll focus more on storing and monitoring data usage in this list.
-Here are the best data apps to store and monitor your data!
+For this list, the first five entries are for monitoring your data and the last five are for managing your stored data.
+Here are the best data apps for Android.

 Data monitoring apps

 DataEye is a data monitoring app.
 It helps you identify the apps that use the most data.
 Additionally, it has a data saver element that compresses images on apps like Instagram to squeeze more distance out out of a tiered data plan.
 There is an offers tab for various apps and games, and we believe that’s how the app makes its money.
 However, it’s easy enough to ignore the offers page if you don’t want to use it.
 It’s a good, basic data saver and data monitor if you need something easy.